losisin/helm-values-schema-json/docs/README.md

 # Annotations from comments

 JSON schema is partially implemented in this tool.
 It uses line comments to add annotations for the schema because head comments are frequently used by humans and tools like helm-docs.
-Multiple annotations can be added to a single line sepparated by semi-colon.
+Multiple annotations can be added to a single line separated by semicolon.
 For example:

 ```yaml
 nameOverride: "myapp" # @schema maxLength:10;pattern:^[a-z]+$